glguy/config-value/README.md

 This package implements a simple, layout-based value definition language used for supplying configuration values to various applications.

+Before starting to use config-value, you probably want to read the documentation for [config-schema](https://github.com/glguy/config-schema) to see the user-friendly way to wrap this library.

 Live Demo
 --------